The Paradox of Robustness: Decoupling Rule-Based Logic from Affective Noise in High-Stakes Decision-Making

 \section{Introduction}

 Humans are famously susceptible to framing effects in decision-making.
-Decades of behavioral economics research documents that emotionally-charged narratives can systematically bias judgments, with effect sizes (Cohen's $h$) ranging from 0.3 to 0.8 across domains \cite{tversky1981framing,kahneman2011thinking,slovic2007affect}.
+Decades of behavioral economics research documents that emotionally-charged narratives can systematically bias judgments, with effect sizes (Cohen's $h$) ranging from 0.3 to 0.8 across domains \citep{kuhberger1998influence,steblay2006making,tversky1981framing,slovic2007affect}.
 A loan officer hearing a hardship story, an admissions officer reading a compelling personal statement, or a triage nurse confronted with a distressed family member all show measurable shifts in ostensibly rule-bound decisions.
-As large language models increasingly mediate consequential decisions in healthcare \cite{singhal2023large}, finance \cite{wu2023bloomberggpt}, legal services \cite{katz2024gpt}, and education \cite{kasneci2023chatgpt}, a critical question emerges: \emph{Do LLMs inherit human susceptibility to emotional manipulation or can they serve as more robust institutional arbiters?}
+Indeed, \citet{steblay2006making} meta-analyze 48 studies showing that human jurors instructed to disregard inadmissible evidence still exhibit significant framing effects ($h \approx 0.30$--$0.45$), the closest human analog to our experimental paradigm.
+As large language models increasingly mediate consequential decisions in healthcare \citep{singhal2023large}, finance \citep{wu2023bloomberggpt}, legal services \citep{katz2024gpt}, and education \citep{kasneci2023chatgpt}---domains where emerging regulations increasingly mandate bias assessment of high-risk AI systems, a critical question emerges: \emph{Do LLMs inherit human susceptibility to emotional manipulation or can they serve as more robust institutional arbiters?}